Chris Sligh: Career

-In April 2009, Sligh co-wrote a song called "Here Comes Goodbye" with Clint Lagerberg (also the cowriter of Sligh's first single "Empty Me").
+In April 2009, Sligh co-wrote a song called "Here Comes Goodbye" with Clint Lagerberg.
 This song was released by the country band Rascal Flatts.
 The song went number one after 12 weeks on the Billboard Hot Country Charts.

 In May 2009, Sligh announced that he had parted ways with his label Brash Music and was "negotiating with a major label" for his next deal.
-His second album "Anatomy Of The Broken" was released in September, 2010 on Word Records.
+His second album "Anatomy of the Broken" was released in September, 2010 on Word Records.

-From September to November 2009, Sligh completed his 2nd annual Back to School tour, a co-headlining effort with Aaron Shust.
+From September to November 2009, Sligh completed his second annual Back to School Tour, a co-headlining effort with Aaron Shust.

 In November 2009 Sligh's first Christmas album became available on iTunes.
-In November he also announced details of his upcoming album, titled "The Anatomy of Broken," which was released on September 14, 2010.
-The album has since peaked at number 44 on the Billboard Top Christian Albums Chart.
+In November he also announced details of his upcoming album, The Anatomy of Broken, which was released on September 14, 2010.
+The album peaked at number 44 on the Billboard Top Christian Albums Chart.